ibugithub/imageGallery/README.md

 #### Key Features <a name="key-features"></a>

 &#9989; Image Display: The gallery displays a grid of images using the CSS Grid layout.

 &#9989; Drag and Drop: You can drag and drop images to rearrange their positions in the grid.
-This is achieved using HTML5 drag and drop functionality.
+This is achieved using HTML5 drag-and-drop functionality.

 &#9989; Bouncing Animation: The last card in the grid has a bouncing animation effect when clicked.

 &#9989; Checkbox Selection: You can click on an image to select it.
 A green checkmark is displayed over the selected image.

 &#9989; Checkbox UnSelection: You can click on the checked mark to unselect it.
 A green checkmark will be removed from the selected image.

 &#9989; Selection Counter: The number of selected images is displayed at the top.

 &#9989; Delete Selected Images: You can delete selected images by clicking the trash bin icon.
 The selected images are removed from the gallery.

 &#9989; Select All Images: There is an option to select all images (except the last one) by clicking an empty box in the top left corner.

 &#9989; Unselect All Images: There is also an option to unselect all images (except the last one) by clicking a checkbox in the top left corner.

 &#9989; Refresh: When the last card is clicked (and it is the only one left), the page is refreshed.

 &#9989; Hover Effect: Images have a hover effect that displays a semi-transparent white background on hover.

 &#9989; Card Layout: Images have a card-like layout, with a shadow effect and border-radius.

 &#9989; Dynamic Grid: The grid layout adjusts to accommodate different screen sizes.
 It shows two columns on smaller screens.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>